Starting an art business can be a great idea if you have a passion for art.

 Iris Scott wants to inject a little bit of joy into the world with her exuberant, literally hand-painted works.

-Iris Scott (from New York, NY, USA) started Iris Scott Fine Arts about 12 years ago.
+Iris Scott (from New York, NY, USA) started Iris Scott Fine Arts over 12 years ago.

 Iris Scott is a finger painting artist who makes a living from this unique art form.
 The Brooklyn artist is renowned for her impressionistic works in psychedelic colors depicting the natural world.